 The bungalow meets Steph’s needs now and into the future, due to its off road parking, ease of access to the property, wide hallways and good-sized rooms throughout.

-Steph stated she had not bathed for nearly two years her decision was based on never wanting to be in a position whereby a complete stranger (firemen) may be called upon to assist her to get out of the bath as her partners own health would preclude him helping.
+Steph stated she had not bathed for nearly two years.
+Her decision was based on never wanting to be in a position whereby a complete stranger (firemen) maybe called upon to assist her to get out of the bath.
+Her partners own health would preclude him helping.

 Her particular areas of difficulty are,